Moana (2026 film): Development

 On May 31, 2023, Thomas Kail was announced as the director, making his narrative feature directorial debut after helming the live film recording of the Broadway production of Hamilton (2020).

+Casting

 Casting was expected to begin later in the year, but was suspended until November 8, 2023, due to the 2023 SAG-AFTRA strike.
-In February 2024, Johnson stated that an actress had been cast in the titular role, but that the actress would be kept under wraps for the time being.
-In June, Catherine Laga'aia was revealed to be the actress cast in the titular role, alongside John Tui, Frankie Adams, and Rena Owen joining the cast, with Jared Bush and Moana 2 co-director Dana Ledoux Miller writing the screenplay.
+In February 2024, Johnson stated that an actress had been cast in the titular role, but her identity would be kept under wraps for the time being.
+In June 2024, Catherine Laga'aia was announced as the actress in the titular role, alongside John Tui, Frankie Adams, and Rena Owen joining the cast, with Jared Bush and Moana 2 co-director Dana Ledoux Miller writing the screenplay.
 This marked the third collaboration between Johnson and Tui, after Hobbs & Shaw (2019) and Young Rock (2021–2023).

-In August 2025, it was announced that Alan Tudyk would not reprise his role as Heihei from the animated films.
-An undisclosed actress was then confirmed to do the voice role for Heihei instead.

 Filming

 Principal photography began in Atlanta, Georgia on July 29, 2024, under the working title Canon, and wrapped in Hawaii on November 22.
 It was previously scheduled to begin filming in June 2024 under the working title Motorheads, after being delayed from an October 2023 start date due to the SAG-AFTRA strike. Óscar Faura serves as cinematographer.
-Bill Westenhofer serves as the visual effects supervisor, having left the Marvel Cinematic Universe (MCU) film Captain America: Brave New World (2025) to do so.
+Bill Westenhofer serves as the visual effects supervisor, having left the Marvel Cinematic Universe film Captain America: Brave New World (2025) to do so.
 In August 2025, it was revealed that the studio wanted to use an AI-generated deepfake of Johnson's face composited onto a body double for select shots with the actor's approval and the help of AI company Metaphysic, but later abandoned the idea to avoid potential controversy in the midst of societal and governmental issues surrounding the regulation of AI in the filmmaking process and everyday life.
+Melanie Oliver edited the film.

 Music

-Mark Mancina, who provided the musical score for the original film and its sequel, confirmed in December 2024 that he will return to score the remake.
-Lin-Manuel Miranda, who was a songwriter for the original film, will also return.
-He was not involved with Moana 2 due to scheduling conflicts.
+Mark Mancina, who provided the musical score for the original film and its sequel, confirmed in December 2024 that he would return to score the remake.
+Lin-Manuel Miranda, who was a songwriter for the original film, also returned.
+He was not involved with Moana 2 due to scheduling conflicts with Mufasa: The Lion King.
+Miranda wrote "Along the Way" for the remake with Auli'i Cravalho, Catherine Laga'aia, and Dwayne Johnson performing the end credits version of the song.

+Johnson and his wife Lauren Hashian executive produced Moana: Voices Across the Ocean, a companion album by Pacific Island artists released on July 31, 2026, featuring songs inspired by the Moana films and a new version of "We Know the Way".